isotropo/Docker-Sloth/README.md

     python fileConverter.py

-, specify your filename, and then your annotation file is generated.
-And that's it.
-You can exit and all your work will be saved to a folder called output.
+, specify your filename, and then your annotation file is generated as `output.json` in `Project-Folder/output/annotations`.

 ## Rebuilding Docker Containers